M-Enes/deconst-py/README.md

 Simple **command line tool** for replace constants with their values in **Python files**.

 ## Installation

+Currently, it only works on linux command line.
+We will support other commonly used operating systems soon.
+### For Linux

 Clone project with command:

 ```